myselfHimanshu/ultron-vision/README.md

 This repository is my personal research code for exploration of Convolutional Neural Networks.
 Structured approach to learning and implementing the fundamentals of State of the art vision models.

+A Scalable template for **PyTorch projects**.

 ### Models are built from scratch.
 No pretrained network used.

 Follow below for updates on how it has been built over time. (*This repo is work in progress!!!*)

 ## UPDATES AND RESULTS

-> Some codes are available as gist in the form of jupyter notebooks, first few sections have blog posts.
+Some codes are available as gist in the form of jupyter notebooks, first few sections have blog posts.
 Models in these jupter notebooks were trained using Google Colab.

-> From Week-9 you will find the work in this repository.
+From Week-9 you will find the work in this repository.

-> A Pytorch Project Template has been setup for training and inference mode separately.

-> **r"Week-[0-9]*" are clickable**
+> r"Week-[0-9]*" are clickable

+#### Summary of experiments.

 <details>
     <summary>Week-1</summary>